 If applications which meet these criteria exceed the number that can be offered, applicants with a sibling at Bennett in September of the year of admission will be ranked before those without a sibling, and then within each group applicants will be ranked by distance from the school.

-4 Local Ecumenical Partnerships (LEPs) of which the Church of England is a member will be considered as Anglican churches for this purpose.
+3 Local Ecumenical Partnerships (LEPs) of which the Church of England is a member will be considered as Church of England churches for this purpose.